hyperledger/besu-docs/docs/Concepts/Privacy/Plugin-Privacy.md

 The transaction flow is as follows:

-1. The JSON-RPC endpoint passes the private transaction to the private transaction handler (for example Tessera).
+1. The JSON-RPC endpoint passes the private transaction to the private transaction manager (for example Tessera).
-2. The private transaction handler sends the private transaction to the privacy plugin.
+2. The private transaction manager sends the private transaction to the privacy plugin.
-3. The plugin decides what data to store onchain in the payload, for example encrypt and serialize the private transaction.
+3. The plugin decides what data to store onchain in the payload, for example the encrypted and serialized private transaction.
 4. The plugin returns what needs to be stored in the payload for the PMT.
 5. The private transaction handler creates a PMT for the private transaction, and propagates the PMT using devP2P in